-Dissociative Disorders
+Dissociative Disorders Therapy

 What to Expect

 Our therapy sessions provide a safe space to discuss and understand your experiences of dissociation, from daydreaming and autopilot actions to more profound dissociative episodes.
-Therapy will often begin with establishing safety and stability, followed by careful and gradual work on traumatic memories, and aiming towards integration or improved functioning within daily life.
+Therapy will often begin with establishing safety and stability, followed by careful and gradual work on traumatic memories, and aiming towards improved functioning within daily life.

 Meet the Team

-Meet Our Dedicated Team of Trauma Therapists
+Meet Our Dedicated Team of Trauma Therapists here in Pasadena, CA

 Each therapist brings a unique set of skills and approaches, ensuring personalized care that respects your unique experiences and therapy goals.
 They are committed to helping you understand and navigate your symptoms in a supportive and therapeutic relationship.